starrieste/dwu/README.md

 # DWU - Daily Wallpaper Updater

-DWU is a Python application that updates your Windows 11 desktop wallpaper daily with a new waifu image from [wallpaper-a-day.com](https://wallpaper-a-day.com).
+DWU is a Python application that updates your Windows 11 desktop background daily with a new anime wallpaper from [wallpaper-a-day.com](https://wallpaper-a-day.com).

 ## Features
 - A GUI control panel made using PyQt6